 - Finally, I placed 37 small pieces of Velcro along the timeline (as well as on the back of each card) and numbered the spaces and the backs of the cards to correspond.

 I’ll distribute the 37 cards randomly, making sure that each of the kids has three or four, and then I’ll call the numbers (1 through 37) and have each young person read their card and afix it to the timeline.
 I’ll comment on the events as we go along.
 When we’re done, I’ll ask each of the kids to pick the one event on the timeline that they find most interesting or have a question about and to share it with the class.

-To conclude, we’ll experience our “sacred space” for ten minutes or so, beginning by listening to the song “The Lord is My Light (Psalm 27)” by David Haas from Psalms for the Church Year.
+To conclude, we’ll experience our sacred space for ten minutes or so, beginning by listening to a song based on Psalm 27.
 After the song, I’ll invite them to talk to Jesus silently, telling him what darkness they need him to dispel.

 Come, Lord Jesus, and be with me as I teach tonight!